 3. Dr. Martens

 Nothing says rebellion like a pair of Dr. Martens boots.
-Characterised by their yellow stitching, high tops and cushioning, they have become a piece of pop culture.
+Characterized by their yellow stitching, high tops, and cushioning, they have become a piece of pop culture.
 Also known as Docs, they were made famous by skinheads in the ‘60s and have worked their way into becoming a part of other subcultures such as the punk and grunge movements of the ‘80s and ‘90s.
-Although the originals come in dark colours such as black, brown and cherry red, you can now find Docs in a myriad of shades, patterns and designs.
+Although the originals come in dark colors such as black, brown and cherry red, you can now find Docs in a myriad of shades, patterns, and designs.
 For those who wish to emulate the iconic grunge or punk aesthetic, nothing is more appropriate than the Doc Martens 1460, a high top, eight eyelet leather boot with a heavy tread and distinctive yellow stitch finish.

 Keeping it in the family, Fracap has nailed the brotherhood of boot making.
-Established in 1908 the Italian company have made their way through generations to continue creating high-quality footwear.
-The design of these boots encapsulates a treaking experience, with a flexible sole and hiking eyelets for optimal movement and comfort.
-Made from genuine leather, you can choose from a vast range of colours to best suit your needs.
+Established in 1908 the Italian company has made their way through generations to continue creating high-quality footwear.
+The design of these boots encapsulates a trekking experience, with a flexible sole and hiking eyelets for optimal movement and comfort.
+Made from genuine leather, you can choose from a vast range of colors to best suit your needs.

 RELATED: How to Wear Timberlands

 Despite a long history, Tricker’s is for the modern man.
 Known as Britain’s oldest shoemaker, the brand redefined the country boot, a sturdy and fashionable piece of footwear that’s suitable for a range of occasions.
 For nearly 200 years, Tricker’s have hand-crafted brogue and traditional designs that are both practical and effortlessly stylish.
 Certified to withstand the British environment, Tricker’s have mastered the men’s footwear experience, offering a timeless style that’s sure to turn heads.